acceleraate/zoom-contact-center-shopify-accelerator/docs/step-4.md

 # Step 4 - Web Chat Channel Configuration

-⏱️ 12 minutes + time to update and publish your own website

----

 ## 4.1 Create the Web Chat Flow in Zoom Contact Center

 ⏱️ 5 minutes